gamingrobot/doingstuff.dev/content/posts/reaper-midi-unreal-engine/index.md

 hide_toc = true
 +++

-How to setup Reaper to send MIDI to Unreal Engine, if you are looking to use OSC instead take a look at [daw-out](https://github.com/gamingrobot/daw-out).
+How to setup Reaper to send MIDI to Unreal Engine.
+If you are looking to use OSC instead, take a look at [daw-out](https://github.com/gamingrobot/daw-out).

 <!-- more -->